The E-2 visa category allows foreign nationals who are citizens of treaty countries to run, operate and manage their own Business / Franchise.

 What about my Spouse & Children?

-Your spouse and children under the age of 21 can accompany you to the United States; only the primary investor is required to have citizenship in an E-2 eligible country.
+Your spouse and children under the age of 21 can accompany you to the United States; only the primary investor is required to have citizenship an E-2 eligible country.
 Furthermore, your spouse can receive Employment Authorization and legally work in the United States at the job of their choosing.
-Your child is free to attend school without adjusting their status.
+Your child is free to attend school.

 A current list of treaty countries with which the United States maintains a treaty of commerce or navigation may be found at: U.S. Department of State Treaty Countries.